This post is updated as events transpire.

 - January 2022 — GEDmatch Pro raised the fee for law-enforcement kits from $199 to $550.

-- July 2022 — A New Jersey lawsuit contends that State Police there subpoenaed the newborn blood sample of a child because they lacked probable cause to collect a sample from the child’s father, a suspect.
+- July 2022 — A New Jersey lawsuit contended that State Police there subpoenaed the newborn blood sample of a child because they lacked probable cause to collect a sample from the child’s father, a suspect.
 The child was born about 16 years after the alleged crime.
 The child’s DNA was sequenced without parental consent in or around August 2021.
-The lawsuit references “grand jury subpoenas” (plural), suggesting that the genetic privacy of other children has been violated.
+The lawsuit references “grand jury subpoenas” (plural), suggesting that the genetic privacy of other children had also been violated.

 - September 2022 — The public learned of another misuse of forensic genetic genealogy—to arrest a stalker—in 2019.
 At the time, neither FamilyTreeDNA nor GEDmatch allowed law enforcement to use their databases for crimes of that nature.
 Neither the database(s) used nor the genetic genealogy company doing the work were named.